digital-asset/daml/docs/source/support/status-definitions.rst

 In addition to being labelled Early Access, features and components can also be labelled "Deprecated".
 Deprecation follows a deprecation cycle laid out in the table below.
 The date of deprecation is documented in :doc:`overview`.

-Deprecated feature scan be relied upon during the deprecation cycle to the same degree as their non-deprecated counterparts, but building on deprecated features may hinder an upgrade to new DAML versions following the deprecation cycle.
+Deprecated features can be relied upon during the deprecation cycle to the same degree as their non-deprecated counterparts, but building on deprecated features may hinder an upgrade to new DAML versions following the deprecation cycle.

 .. _status_definitions:

 Comparison of Statuses
 ----------------------

-The below table gives a concise overview of the labels used for DAML features and components.
+The table below gives a concise overview of the labels used for DAML features and components.

 .. list-table:: Feature Maturities
    :widths: 10 20 20 20 20